amaralc/nestjs-fundamentals/iluvcofee/lectures/lectures.md

 </br>

-Indexes can hel our application both rapid random lookups efficient access of ordered records.
+Indexes can add to our application both rapid random lookups and efficient access of ordered records.
 Use them whenever performance is vitally important for a certain entity;

 ## Lecture 70: Generating Open API specification